mihirgathani/Wildfire_Analysis_Project/README.md

 11. [`2003_2021_inpatient_discharge_data.csv`](./Processed%20Data/2003_2021_inpatient_discharge_data.csv): This file contains the information about the number of inpatient discharges where one of the potential causes was Asthma from 2003 - 2021 in Maricopa county.

-## Final Output
+### Final Output Files
-The final output for this part of the project is 3 Data Visualizations and a PDF with the reflection as follows:
+The final output for this project includes a bunch of data visualizations and some reports and plans, including:

 1. [**Histogram of Wildfires by Distance from Mesa, AZ (Up to 1800 Miles)**](./Output%20Files/Visualization%201.jpg): This plot shows the number of wildfires occurring at every 50-mile interval from Mesa, AZ, up to 1800 miles.
 It also highlights the 650-mile cut-off used for modeling wildfire impacts on the city.

 2. [**Time Series of Total Acres Burned Per Year Within 650 Miles of Mesa, AZ**](./Output%20Files/Visualization%201.jpg): This graph displays the total acres burned per year for wildfires occurring within 650 miles of Mesa, AZ.

 3. [**Time Series of Wildfire Smoke Estimates and AQI for Mesa, AZ (1964-2024)**](./Output%20Files/Visualization%203.jpg): This time series graph compares the annual wildfire smoke estimates calculated for Mesa, AZ, with the calculated yearly average EPA's Air Quality Index (AQI) data from 1964 to 2024.

 4. [**Reflection**](./Data%20512_%20Part%201_%20Project%20Reflection.pdf): This file contains the reflection answering questions about the visualazations, learnings and collaborations.